cdn77/dicc/docs/README.md

 DICC is a Dependency Injection Container Compiler for TypeScript.
-It analyses one or more of your project's source files and produces a new TypeScript file, which exports a DI container instance configured to create your project services and autowire dependencies between them.
+It analyses one or more of your project's source files and produces a new TypeScript file, which exports a DI container class configured to create your project services and autowire dependencies between them.